Royal Military College (Malaysia): 1997-2008

+2009-present

-As of 2009, new epaulette were introduced for the Puteras following the changes in intakes from Form 2 to Form 4 in the year 2006.
+As of 2009, new epaulettes were introduced for the Puteras following the changes in first year intakes from Form 2 to Form 4.
 The first year Puteras (or New boys) initially wears a pair of epaulettes having only one yellow horizontal bar above the MTD acronym.
-Later on, some of the Puteras who are promoted to A.P/SGT wears a pair of epaulettes consists of one red horizontal bar above the MTD acronym and three red chevrons pointing downwards.
+Later on, some of the Puteras who are promoted to A.P/SGT wears a pair of epaulettes consisting one red horizontal bar above the MTD acronym and three red chevrons pointing downwards.
 The A.P/SGT are the Puteras that will take up the senior ranks of the Company in the following year.

+The Puteras who are promoted to SUOs and JUOs will be given the honour of becoming the bearers of the ceremonial sword during their final year's graduation Passing Out Parade, in contrast to those promoted to P/SGTs who bears the standard march rifles along with other graduating Puteras.

 As of 2014, two new ranks were formed; Putera Commander (P/CO) and Putera Regimental Sergeant Major (P/RSM).
 After the selection of rank holders at the beginning of each year, they will be given a 3-month probationary period.
 In the month of April, one SUO will be promoted to P/CO and one P/SGT will be promoted to P/RSM.
+These ranks remained until the year 2017 and was eventually phased out.

 As of 2020, one SP will be promoted to the rank of President of the Mess Committee (PMC).
-The newly promoted PMC will wear a pair of epaulettes having two yellow horizontal bars with a yellow Austrian knot and the letters PMC beneath it, to distinguish him from a JUO.
-The PMC bears responsibility and holds the highest authority for any matter regarding the Putera's Mess.
-Therefore entitling him to have his meals along with other SUOs at the High Table in the Mess Hall.
+The newly promoted PMC will bear and wear the JUO rank and epaulette, but with the letters "PMC" stitched underneath the Austrian knot.
+The PMC has right of veto over the Putera's Mess, and any changes or events must have his approval.
+Every conduct of the Puteras within the Mess is overseen and supervised by the PMC.
+Therefore, entitling him the highest seat among the other SUOs at the High Table in the Mess Hall.
+The inaugural holder of this rank was JUO Haziq Fikri bin Zulkifli (initially SP) from Echo company, class of 2020.